Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 3. Only talk with people you know: Whilst it is great to catch up with your friends for a quick chat – the idea is to meet new people and establish new relationships or reinforce a connection you made at the last meeting.
 This is a business growing as well as a social occasions.

 4. Immediately provide too much detail about what your services: Unless someone indicates a real interest, you will bore them silly and they will want to escape.
 Keep telling what you do brief and concise and express it in a way that invites questions.
-You'll find more on this in the related pages on Elevator Speeches at the end of this article.
+You'll find more on this in the related pages on Elevator Speeches.

 5. Make absolute judgments about people from first impressions: